suffolklibraries/lgc/content/collections/events/ice-age-festival.md

     content:
       -
         type: text
-        text: 'This is a chance for all the family to learn about the ice age of Suffolk and beyond through amazing, internationally important collections.'
+        text: 'This is a chance for all the family to learn about the ice age of Suffolk and beyond, through amazing, internationally important collections.'
   -
     type: paragraph
     content: